Black Politics, Reparations, and Movement Building in the Era of #45

-All submissions must include a one pager with author’s full mailing address, email address, telephone numbers, and professional, organizational or academic affiliation.
-Please indicate that the manuscript contains original content, has not previously been published, and is not under review by another publication.
-Authors are responsible for securing permission to use copyrighted tables or materials from a copyrighted work in excess of 500 words.
-Authors must contact original authors or copyright holders to request the use of such material in their articles.
-Finally, submit a three to five sentence bio, an abstract of their article of not more than 100 words, and a brief list of key words or significant concepts in the article.
+All submissions must indicate that the manuscript contains original content, has not previously been published, and is not under review by another publication.
+Authors are responsible for securing permission to use copyrighted images, tables, or materials from a copyrighted work in excess of 500 words.
+Authors must contact original authors or copyright holders to request the use of such materials in their articles.

 Upload submissions here: